 Plan to pay employees and independent contractors to attend virtual team calls and meetings.
 Some managers working with project-based freelancers expect them to take calls without pay or as part of a flat rate for working on a project, while managers themselves wouldn’t go to a work-related meeting off the clock.
 Often, these managers are surprised when freelancers and contractors aren’t readily available for calls and meetings.
 If a meeting or call is mandatory and work-related, plan on paying staff members to attend.

 Building trust is difficult for remote managers and team members.
 Managers worry that workers aren’t completing work, while workers have a range of concerns, including whether they’ll be paid on time (or at all, in some cases).
-Being transparent can help to build trust for all parties.
-You can help build trust by being transparent about:
+Being transparent can help to build trust for all parties, especially when working remotely.
+You can build trust among a remote team by being transparent about:

 - Working hours